standstaff/docs2/_u-feat/ExtPos.md

 expression.
 The possible values are taken from the defined [UPOS tags](/u/pos/index.html) and no other values are allowed (not even at the language-specific level).
 The main motivation for `ExtPos` is that the multiword expression may behave like a part of speech different from the UPOS of the head node;
 however, `ExtPos` is sometimes used even if it is identical to the UPOS of the head node.
+Also, it is not strictly necessary that the expression is multiword – if one of the words of the expression is omitted by mistake, or if a single word has been coerced into a part of speech different from its lexical one, `ExtPos` may be used to signal it.

 `ExtPos` is strongly recommended for fixed functional multiword expressions (the head node has one or more children attached via the [fixed]() relation).
 These should normally lead to `ExtPos` values